simonwep/nason/README.md

 > Disclaimer: This library is part of a bigger project and it's goal is to be as small as possible (I don't want to use the >200kb bundle of [bson](https://github.com/mongodb/js-bson)).
 This lib is only around 4kb, uncompressed.
 > It's only supposed to work within JS itself and not all data-types are implemented so far (see types-table at the bottom).
 >
-> The name is based on nashorn which is the german word for rhino.
+> The name is based on nashorn which is the German word for rhino.

 ### Installation